adrgautier/fffunction/README.md

    .f<(a: `https://${string}`) => URL>()
    .f<(a: string) => string>()
       ^^^^^^^^^^^^^^^^^^^^^
-// Type 'string' does not satisfy the constraint 'never'. ts(2344)
+// Type 'string' is not assignable to type 'never'. ts(2344)
 ```

 This ensures that each input type can be **narrowed down** later in the function implementation.